p2eengineering/kalp-studio-documentation/docs/Products/Kalp Wallet/How-to-use-connect-widget-feature.md

 ### **Step 2: Access KS Wallet**

-If you haven't already, then subscribe to KS Wallet.

 1.  **Product Page:** After Successfully Sign-In you will find a product page.
 In this page you will see different applications like SMS, Kalp Instant Deployer, Email, KS Storage, KS Wallet, KS Query, NFT Creator, Token Studio, API Gateway.

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/walletconfig/wc2.png)

 2.  **Select KS Wallet:** Spot the KS Wallet option in the Our Products section on the dashboard, as highlighted in the screenshot below, and click on the Get Started button.

+> If you have not  yet subscribed to KS Wallet, you can do it to experience a seamless experience

 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/walletconfig/wc3.png)